ably77/RH-demos/kafka-aws/README.md

 ```

 ## Bonus:
-Navigate to the Openshift UI and demo through all of the dynamic changes, monitoring, resource consumption, etc.
+Navigate to the Openshift UI and demo through all of the orchestration of pods, jobs, monitoring, resource consumption, etc.
 ![](https://github.com/ably77/RH-demos/blob/master/strimzi-0.12.1/resources/openshift1.png)

 If you are using Openshift 4 you can also see additional cluster level metrics for pods, for example our kafka broker `kafka-cluster-0`